John T. Guthrie: CORI (concept-oriented reading instruction)

-The CORI framework integrates the science (or social studies) into literacy instruction, using activities and content-area reading to motivate students to read, write, and think more deeply.
+The Concept-Oriented Reading Instruction (CORI) framework integrates the science (or social studies) into literacy instruction, using activities and content-area reading to motivate students to read, write, and think more deeply.
 His research indicates greater gains in motivation, engagement, and reading achievement for students exposed to the CORI framework as opposed to control groups.

 The engagement model of reading comprehension

-This model, a result of joint effort between Dr. Guthrie and Allan Wigfield, “proposes that engagement in reading is the joint functioning of motivational processes and cognitive strategies during reading comprehension.”
+This model, a result of joint effort between Dr. Guthrie and Allan Wigfield, "proposes that engagement in reading is the joint functioning of motivational processes and cognitive strategies during reading comprehension."